Zeioth/latencyflex2-installer/README.md

 ### FAQ

 #### What distro do I need?
-Any distro.
-Just change the dependency names of your distro when copy pasting the installation command.
+Any distro should work out of the box.

 #### I installed LatencyFlex2 but it doesn't work
 Please make sure there were no errors during the installation.